tokyographer/product-date-for-woocommerce/readme.md

-=== Woocommerce Product Date ===
+=== WooCommerce Product Date ===
 Contributors: tokyographer
-Tags: woocommerce, product, custom field, date, retreat start date Requires at least: 5.0
+Tags: woocommerce, custom field, date, product Requires at least: 5.0
 Tested up to: 6.3
+Stable tag: 1.0
 Requires PHP: 7.0
-Stable tag: 1.0
-License: GPLv2 or later
+License: GPL2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Adds a custom "Retreat Start Date" field to WooCommerce products, Quick Edit, orders, emails, and the WooCommerce REST API.
+Adds a custom "Retreat Start Date" date picker field to WooCommerce products, including support for Quick Edit, cart, checkout, orders, emails, and the WooCommerce REST API.

 == Description ==

-Woocommerce Product Date is a plugin that allows you to add a custom date field named "Retreat Start Date" to your WooCommerce products.
-It integrates with various parts of WooCommerce and WordPress:
+This plugin adds a custom date field called "Retreat Start Date" to WooCommerce products.
+The date can be set from the product edit page and via Quick Edit.
+The date is displayed on the product page, cart, checkout, order details, and in order emails.
+The field is also added to the WooCommerce REST API.

+**Features:**

-- **Product Edit Page**: Adds the field to product edit pages.
+- Adds a date picker field to WooCommerce products.
-- **Quick Edit Support**: Allows quick editing of the date in the admin product list.
+- Supports Quick Edit in the product list table.
-- **Cart and Checkout Display**: Shows the date in cart and checkout pages.
+- Displays the date in the cart, checkout, and order details.
+- Saves the date to order item meta.
-- **Order Details and Emails**: Displays the date in order details and customer emails.
+- Displays the date in customer order emails.
-- **REST API Integration**: Adds the date field to the WooCommerce REST API.
+- Adds the field to the WooCommerce REST API.
-- **Translatable**: Fully translatable and compatible with WPML and other translation plugins.
+- Translatable and compatible with WPML and other translation plugins.
-- **Error Handling and Logging**: Includes basic error handling and logging for debugging purposes.
+- Includes basic error handling and logging.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/woocommerce-product-date` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Edit your products to set the "Retreat Start Date".
+3. Edit any WooCommerce product to set the "Retreat Start Date".

 == Frequently Asked Questions ==

-= How do I change the date format? =
+= Where can I find the "Retreat Start Date" field? =

-The date format follows the standard HTML5 date input format (YYYY-MM-DD).
+You can find it on the product edit page under the "General" tab, and in the Quick Edit panel in the product list.

-= Is this plugin compatible with my theme? =
+= Is this plugin translatable? =

-This plugin uses standard WooCommerce and WordPress hooks, so it should be compatible with most themes.
+Yes, the plugin is ready for translation and compatible with WPML and other translation plugins.

 == Screenshots ==

-1. Retreat Start Date field in the product edit page.
-2. Retreat Start Date column in the product list.
+1. Product edit page showing the "Retreat Start Date" field.
-3. Quick Edit field for Retreat Start Date.
+2. Quick Edit panel with the "Retreat Start Date" field.
-4. Retreat Start Date displayed in the cart.
+3. Cart displaying the "Retreat Start Date".

 == Changelog ==